Laravel 11 Apexcharts Example Tutorial

 2 Introduction

-In this example, we will create some dummy user records and then display a Line chart with all months of the current year.
-So let's follow the below steps and add a chart to your Laravel 11 apps.
+In this guide, we'll demonstrate how to integrate ApexChart with filter options in Laravel 11.
+You'll learn to create dummy user records and display a dynamic line chart featuring the months of the current year.
+Follow these steps to add powerful chart functionality to your Laravel 11 application.

 3 Create / Install a Laravel Project